xcube-dev/xcube/docs/source/dataaccess.md

 Its common dataset open parameters for opening [xarray.Dataset] instances are the same as for the filesystem-based data stores described above.

-### ESA SMOS
+### ESA SMOS `smos`

-A data store for ESA SMOS data is currently under development and will be released soon.
+The data store `smos` provides datasets of the [ESA Soil Moisture and Ocean Salinity] mission.

 This data store is provided by the xcube plugin [xcube-smos].
-Once available, you will be able to install it using `conda install -c conda-forge xcube-smos`.
+You can install it using `conda install -c conda-forge xcube-smos`.

 ### Copernicus Climate Data Store `cds`